hexbatch/apple-core/core-docs/core-concepts/searches.md

 # Searches

-tokens and sets can be searched for broadly or narrowly
+elements and sets can be searched for broadly or narrowly